hyli-org/hyliquid/README.md

 ## Why Hyli?

 - Hyli natively verifies proofs, including the SP1 proofs used for Hyliquid.
-- The Hylix toolsuite and SDKs reduce boilerplate on the prover side.
+- The [Hylix](https://crates.io/crates/hylix) toolsuite and SDKs makes it easy to deploy & test on a devnet.
--

 - **zkVM-native from day one** – Hyli bakes proof-friendly concepts (lanes, contract identities, blob transactions) directly into its node APIs.
 We never had to fight the runtime to integrate SP1 proofs.
-- **Purpose-built tooling** – The `hy` CLI, module system, and SDKs handle key management, block subscriptions, and proof submission out of the box, reducing boilerplate on the prover side.
+- **Purpose-built tooling** – The `hy` CLI, module system, and SDKs handle key management, block subscriptions, and proof submission out of the box, reducing boilerplate on the server side.
 - **RISC-V everywhere** – Contracts compile to SP1’s RISC-V target, and the same artifacts are consumed by both the fast path and the prover.
 Developer environments stay portable.
 - **No trade-offs** – Hyliquid stays private (no private data published onchain), performant (fast-path execution in Rust), and non-custodial (proofs anchor state on-chain).
 We never had to pick only two of the three.